Last updated on February 27th, 2022

 We hear a lot of talk about sustainable fishing practices and sustainably sourced fish (fish caught or harvested in a manner that promotes the future of fish populations, the environment and the livelihoods of those who make their living from fishing).

 In the past, we didn’t see the level of concern we have now about our fish stocks being depleted or other environmental issues, for that matter.
 But I think today most of us are keenly aware of what happens when we overfish a species or damage the environment through indiscriminate fishery methods.

 It is true that more fishermen are now trying to work sustainably, and recreational anglers are not excluded from the protection of fish stocks and the environment, as some species are in danger of extinction.
 That’s a good start, but more is needed.

 Sustainable fishing methods are key to ensuring that future generations can enjoy seafood, not to mention the sport of fishing.

 Unsustainable fishing is currently the single biggest threat to our oceans.
 Destructive fishing methods, such as cyanide poisoning and dynamite coral reefs, are still widely practiced around the world.
 And every year, millions of tons of unwanted and non-target marine animals are caught by the indiscriminate use of fishing gear.

 These are often called by-catch and are often thrown back into the ocean – dying or dead.
-It really is a sobering fact that less than 1% of our world’s oceans is protected.
+It really is a sobering fact that less than 1% of our world’s oceans are protected.

-Did you know that more than 300,000 small whales, dolphins, birds and marine turtles die every year after being trapped in fishing nets?
-It is the major cause of death of small cetaceans.
+Did you know that more than 300,000 small whales, dolphins, birds, and marine turtles die every year after being trapped in fishing nets?
+It is the major cause of the death of small cetaceans.